Custom Plot Functions

 This cell array contains values observed during fixed-point simulation of the converted design.

-To use a custom plot function, in the Fixed-Point Conversion tool, select Advanced, and then set Custom plot function to the name of your plot function.
+To use a custom plot function, in the Fixed-Point Converter app, select Advanced, and then set Custom plot function to the name of your plot function.
+See Visualize Differences Between Floating-Point and Fixed-Point Results.

 In the programmatic workflow, set the